cyxzheng/cyxzheng.github.io/_projects/hvf.md

 Netlify CMS allows for every single piece of copy on the website to be edited.
 This enables future updates without the need to know code, because all updates can be written in plaintext.

 <div class="image"><img src="../assets/images/projects/hvf/markdown.png"></div>

-### Grid notebook background

-To add a little bit of texture and personality to a website belonging to a company who's sole purpose is to iterate rapidly on new ideas.

 ### Sticky navbar